USS Scourge (1812)

 USS Scourge was an American warship converted from a confiscated Canadian merchant schooner.
 She and the American warship foundered at 2:00am on Sunday, August 8, 1813, during a squall on Lake Ontario. during the War of 1812.

 Scourge began its career as the schooner Lord Nelson, named after the famous British Admiral Horatio Nelson.
-The schooner was built at Niagara-on-the-Lake in Upper Canada for merchant James Crooks and launched on May 1, 1811, as an unarmed merchant schooner to carry freight between Upper Canadian ports.
+The schooner was built at Niagara-on-the-Lake in Upper Canada for merchants William and James Crooks and launched on May 1, 1811, as an unarmed merchant schooner to carry freight between Upper Canadian ports.
 The US Navy illegally seized Lord Nelson on June 9, 1812, almost two weeks before the War of 1812, on suspicion of smuggling.
 The schooner was on a voyage from Prescott, Upper Canada to Niagara, Upper Canada (then known as Newark) carrying freight and personal luggage when Lt.
 Melancthon T. Woolsey, captain of the American warship USS Oneida, detained her.
 Woolsey accused Lord Nelsons master of smuggling American goods in violation of the Embargo Act of 1807, which forbade trading between the United States and British colonies.
 The schooner was taken to the US naval base at Sackets Harbor, New York.
-Although there was no proof of smuggling and the schooner's owner James Crooks immediately went to Sackets Harbour to dispute the seizure, the onset of war prevented the return of his vessel.
+Although there was no proof of smuggling and James Crooks immediately went to Sackets Harbour to dispute the seizure, the onset of war prevented the return of his vessel.